 - Community and neighborhood development

-- Education (including accredited K-12 and post-secondary educational institutions in the U.S.)
+- Education (including accredited K-12 schools in the Wisconsin Public Service, Minnesota Energy Resource or Michigan Gas Utilities service area or post-secondary educational institutions in the U.S.)

-Because our companies have so many opportunities to give, and limited funding, the Matching Gifts program cannot support contributions to these types of organizations at this time:
+Because our companies have many opportunities to give, and limited funding, the Matching Gifts program does not support contributions to these types of organizations:

 - Civic groups, including fraternal, social or union organizations